-With that in mind, I wanted to take a fresh look at the modern options and see if I could unseat the Wave as the go-to survival multitool.
+With that in mind, we wanted to take a fresh look at the modern all purpose tool options and see if we could unseat the Wave as the go-to survival multitool.
 For survival, we have found the best option.

-After pulling out my numerous multi-tools and purchasing a few others I didn't yet own, I came to a conclusion.
+After pulling out our numerous multi-tools and purchasing a few others we didn't yet own, we came to a solid conclusion.
 For common emergencies and survival situations a few tools stand out at the top.

 Cutting tools have been around since the cavemen.
 The first recorded multi-tool was invented by a Roman around 200-300 AD.
 It was a bit awkward to handle.
-However, modern multi-tools are incredibly portable and handy.
+Fortunately, modern multi-tools are much more portable and handy.

 I've been involved with the Boy Scout program for decades.
-I've been on over a hundred campouts and other adventures.
-I've likely used my multi-tool at every one.
-What I've found over the years is there are really 2 tools you use most of the time.
-There are a few other tools you use on occassion.
-The other tools are almost never used.
+I've been on hundreds of campouts and other adventures.
+I've likely used my multi-tool at most of them.
+What I've found over the years is there are really two tools you use most of the time.
+A few other tools are used on occasion.
+The remaining tools are almost never used.
 A lot of the tool usage has to do with the type of adventure or work you're doing.
 However, for most people, a compact multi-tool with a few key tools is all you'll need.